What are the best upright pianos to buy for a beginner?

 (Pramberger Series)

+There are some tough words about Young Chang online.
 However, the Pramberger series that Young Chang produced were highly priaised pianos.

 Designed by former Steinway & Sons designer, Joseph Pramberger, the line of pianos he produced